Fiori-Tracker/fioritracker.github.io/docs/usecases/posts/spreadsheet-challenges.md

 categories:
   - Project management
 ---
-# Avoiding the challenges of storing Fiori content records in the spreadsheet
+# Avoiding the pain of using spreadsheets for SAP Fiori content management

 Content duplication, 1 to N mapping, and consistency